MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab02_Canvas_App_1.md

 High-level lab steps
 ======================

-We will follow the below schema to design the canvas app:
+We will follow the below outline to design the canvas app:

 -   Create the app from data using the phone form factor template
--   Configure a detail page with visit info
+-   A detail page with visit info
--   Configure an edit page to create to visits
+-   An edit page to create to visits
--   Configure a gallery control to show the visits
+-   A gallery control to show the visits
--   Configure filtering on gallery data source to show only future visits
+-   Add filtering on the gallery data source to show only future visits

 ## Prerequisites

-* Data Model created in Lab01 <href goes here?>
+* Completion of Lab 1 - Data Modeling

 Things to consider before you begin
 -----------------------------------

--
+-   What is the most prevalent form factor for the target audience
+-   Estimate the number of records in the system
+-   How to narrow the records selected to improve app performance and user adoption

 Exercise \#1: Create Staff Canvas App